benbalter/count-org-loc/README.md

 3. `script/bootstrap`
 4. `script/count [ORG_NAME | USER_NAME]`

+## Usage via GitHub Actions

+Don't want to set up a local development environment?
+You can run this script via GitHub Actions:

+1. Fork this repository into your account
+2. Navigate to the "Actions" tab of your fork
+3. Click the "run" workflow on the left side
+4. Click "Run workflow" on the right side
+5. Enter your org. or user name that you'd like to count lines of code for
+6. Click "Run Workflow"

+You'll see the progress and count(s) in the job output (also available from the Actions tab).

+Note: If you'd like to count private repositories, as described below, you'll need to set a `GITHUB_TOKEN` GitHub Actions secret.

 ## How it works

 It uses [Octokit.rb](https://github.com/octokit/octokit.rb) to fetch a list of your organization's (or user's) repositories (public or public and private), clone each, and [Cloc](https://github.com/AlDanial/cloc) to count the lines of code, number of files, comments, etc.